BetterThanChronos/EFI-Lenovo-Thinkpad-X270/README.md

-Fully working plug&play EFi for Ventura OS installation on a Lenovo Thinkpad X270.
+# Opencore EFI for Lenovo Thinkpad X270 & Ventura OS.
+Everything works.

-# Drag and drop this EFI folder on your USB Stick root.
+Just Drag and drop this EFI folder on your USB Stick´s root and enjoy!
-# !!!
-Remember: USB must be in FAT32 !!!
-# I´ve tested this EFI with Ventura only